Peppol

 GS1 EDI formats as a dual approach

-Harmonised Order To Cash, also known as HO2C v3 (UN/EDIFACT D01B EAN11), the GS1 Belgilux EDI standard, complies with the European Norm and can still be used temporarily as an alternative.
+Harmonised Order To Cash, also known as HO2C v3 (UN/EDIFACT D01B EAN11), the GS1 Belgilux EDI standard, complies with the European Norm and can still be used temporarily as an alternative - provided there is explicit mutual agreement between the parties.
 However, this legislation is only the first step: a broader electronic reporting system is expected to follow at a later, yet-to-be-determined date.
 At that point, all alternatives are expected to disappear, and everyone will be required to switch to Peppol.